 - Research the company and position, read over commonly asked interview questions and prepare your answers.

 - If you are interviewing on a program like HireVue, you may not actually be talking to a person.
 HireVue uses text question which you read and then are given an allotted time to respond.
 Know the time limit (usually three minutes) and practice keeping your answers to that length.

-- Practice using InterviewStream at the Center for Career Development or through Hire-A-VOL.
+- Practice using InterviewStream at the Center for Career Development & Academic Exploration or through Handshake.

 On Interview Day

 - Choose professional attire that will show up well on camera.
 Dark, subdued colors do better than light and bright ones.